DeepGenX/CodeGenX/README.md

 ## Installation

-You can find installation instructions and additional information about CodeGenX on our [website](https://deepgenx.com) or read the complete documentation [here](https://docs.deepgenx.com).
+You can find installation instructions and additional information about CodeGenX in the documentation [here](https://docs.deepgenx.com).

 **note**: Links are currently inactive, will be public soon.